General Eisenhower Statue at Eisenhower Presidential Library

 Statue in Little Ike Park, Abilene Kansas

-I was standing at the beginning of the tour that covered about 5 short blocks in the historic downtown.
+I was standing at the beginning of the tour that covers about 5 short blocks in the historic downtown.
 I love street art and this would give me a taste of what else was in the area.
 Of course, I wanted to follow the map.
 I’ll share all about it in my next post, so be sure to sign up for my weekly newsletter to be the first to find out when it’s available.

 mailing list sign up